Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Monolith architecture - application is a single service/piece of software
 * Service hybrid architecture - microservices for only what makes sense, and monoliths, etc. elsewhere.
 Gaining traction today.
-* Microservices architecture - application is all made of microservices
+* Microservices architecture - application is all made of microservices; largest, most complex software merits this.

 ## Questions to Ask